-You’ve probably read about celebrities who’ve had cosmetic surgery, but do you know anyone who’s had plastic surgery to correct a deformity such as a cleft lip or acne scars?
+You’ve probably read about celebrities and supermodels having surgery done to enhance their breasts, nose, lips, etc. But, do you know anyone who’s had plastic surgery to correct a deformity such as a cleft lip, uneven breasts, large ears, or acne scars?
 Read on to find out about the different kinds of plastic surgery and what you should know before having it.

 What is plastic surgery?